AaronConstant/Podcast-ADC-BE/README.md

 The Podcast-ADC Backend is the core server component that powers the Podcast-ADC project.
 It handles tasks such as:

-- Processing requests from the frontend.
+- Processing requests from the front end.
 - Integrating with third-party APIs like Gemini and ElevenLabs.
-- Managing data flow between the frontend and external services.
+- Managing data flow between the front end and external services.

 ## Features